ujjwal-kr/ram/README.md

-div - the number added prior to the last number / last number and pushes to stack sqr - squares the last number and pushes to stack squrt - square roots the last number and pushes to stack avg - takes out average of all the numbers in the stack (remember to run popall before it) and pushes to stack
+div - the number added prior to the last number / last number and pushes to stack sqr - squares the last number and pushes to stack squrt - square roots the last number and pushes to stack round - rounds the last number pushed in the stack to decimals and pushes it to stack avg - takes out average of all the numbers in the stack (remember to run popall before it) and pushes to stack
 ```